SnowySailor/AnkiCardSpeechGenerator/README.md

 There are no other flags.
 To force a rebuild of one card, set its `Regenerate Audio` field; to force a rebuild of everything, bump `HASH_VERSION` in `hasher.py`.

-Every generated file is also written to a local `audio_output/` cache alongside the copy stored in Anki's media collection (`OUTPUT_DIR` in `processor.py` currently resolves it one directory *above* the project root).
+Every generated file is written twice: into Anki's media collection via `storeMediaFile`, and into a local `audio_output/` cache in the project root (git-ignored).
+The local copy isn't read back — regeneration is decided from the note's `AI Audio` field — so it's safe to delete if it gets large.

 ## Layout